List of Heroes characters: West Rosen

 West Rosen, portrayed by Nicholas D'Agosto, has the ability to fly.
 He was abducted by Mr. Bennet and the Haitian for examination prior to the start of the series, though he tried to escape.
 He saw Mr. Bennet before being recaptured and having his memory wiped, though he still remembers Bennet's glasses.
 Years later, he and Claire become classmates at Costa Verde High School.
 They date in season 2 with West eventually learning the truth about his kidnapping.
 He and Noah Bennet later team up to save Claire, but West breaks up with her when she wants to reveal her powers.
-In "Let It Bleed" she tells Peter that she and West are now Facebook friends and she calls him so Peter can copy his power as a way of remembering Nathan.
+In "Let It Bleed", Claire tells Peter that she and West are now Facebook friends and she calls West so Peter can copy his power as a way of remembering Nathan.

-Introduced in Season Three
+Introduced in season 3

 Bridget Bailey

 Bridget Bailey, introduced by the BBC in its mirror of Heroes 360 information and portrayed by Tehmina Sunny, has the ability of psychometry.
 Her exchanges with Mohinder Suresh were later included on NBC.com as part of Heroes Evolutions.
 Her first message, entitled "I need some advice", began on July 11, 2007.